• SCVO

 • On site: Glasgow

-• Closing 5th February 2026
+• Closing 26th March 2026

 GAMH are commissioned by Glasgow Carers Partnership to deliver support to unpaid Carers living within the North East of the city.
 Our service offers inclusive and holistic support to Carers to help maintain their quality of life and improve their health and wellbeing.

-The primary focus of this post will be to work with unpaid Carers and Young Carers delivering a range of supports so Carers will have the ability to manage their caring responsibilities whilst also maintaining their own wellbeing.
 In return GAMH offers an attractive salary, excellent terms and conditions and a fantastic package of additional benefits.
 The successful candidate will also benefit from a full supportive induction programme as well as a comprehensive and effective learning and development programme.

 GAMH aims to promote equality of opportunity in service delivery as well as in employment practice.
 To achieve this, we positively welcome applications from all sections of the community.
-Accordingly, if you have any requirements regarding your application please contact Laura Middell, Central Resources Director, on 0141 552 5592.
+Accordingly, if you have any particular requirements regarding your application, please contact Laura Middell, Central Resources Director, on 0141 552 5592.

-Protection of Vulnerable Groups (Scotland) Act 2007.
+These posts are regulated work with children and/or protected adults under the Protection of Vulnerable Groups (Scotland) Act 2007.
 The preferred candidate will be required to join the PVG Scheme or undergo a PVG Scheme update check.
-An offer of work with Glasgow Association for Mental Health will be
+An offer of work with Glasgow Association for Mental Health will be subject to the outcome of this check being

 Find out more